MG-RAST/Shock/docs/API/node.md

     # with bzip2 compressed file, to be uncompressed in node
     curl -X POST -F "bzip2=@<path_to_data_file>" http://<host>[:<port>]/node

-    # create node by copying data file from another node, optionally specify copy_indexes=1 to additionally copy indexes from parent node
+    # create node by copying data file from another node (the original file will referenced, not copied), optionally specify copy_indexes=1 to additionally copy indexes from parent node
     curl -X POST -F "copy_data=<copy_node_id>" http://<host>[:<port>]/node

     # create a "subset" node which is a node where the data source is composed of a subset of indices from a parent node